colgate-cosc480ds/lab2/README.md

 Your task is to edit `lab2.sh` and `lab2.py` such that when `lab2.sh` is executed on an input file (as shown above), it will produce **four csv output files**, as follows:

 1. `flights.csv` should be a csv file with the header `TailNum, ActualDepTime, ActualArrTime, Origin, Dest`.
     + Each row corresponds to a row from the input.
-Thus, the number of rows in this file should match the number of rows in the input.
-(You can use the UNIX utility `wc` to check.)
+Since some rows from the input may be filtered out (see below), `flights.csv` may be slightly smaller than the original input.
+(You can use UNIX utilities, such as `wc` and perhaps others, to check that the number of lines in the output is correct.)
     + Fields `TailNum`, `Origin`, and `Dest` are directly from the input.
     + Flights that have 'NA' for `DepTime` or `ArrTime` should be filtered out (see the example code).
     + `ActualDepTime` and `ActualArrTime` should be formatted as `YYYY-MM-DD hh:mm:ss`  (see the example code).